slemenik/slemenik.github.io/README.md

 # IO Repository
-Contrains whichever project I am currently working on, and would like to test on the server
+Contains whichever project I am currently working on, and would like to test on the server